Zeekb/umascanner/README.txt

-UMA SCANNER SETUP GUIDE
+UMA Scanner Setup Guide
 A simple guide to setting up and using the UMA Scanner.

 This guide will help you install and use the UMA Scanner to get information from your screenshots.

 !!
 NOTE !!
-Running this for myself takes about 15 minutes for 200 entries, so go grab something to drink and put on a video :)
+Running this for myself takes about 15 minutes for 200 entries, so go grab something to drink and put on a video!

-Step -1: [Optional] Add my data for the program before running your own

-If you want to play with my runner data in your program to see what you can dowith it, before doing anything, change the `all-runners_Zeek.json` file in the `data` folder to `all-runners.json`.
-I kept it in so people can play with the **Analyzer** (Described below) without putting in their own screenshots or needing to complete steps 1a, 2 or 3.
-Skip to step 4 after completing step 1c.
+Step -1: [Optional] Test UmaCyclopedia without running UmaScanner To test the UmaCyclopedia runner filtering without installing requirements for the UmaScanner, you can use the `all-runners.json` from the release zip to test the UmaCyclopedia at zeekb.github.io/umascanner/.

 ---

-Step 0: Download and Install Python & Node.js
+Step 0: Download and Install Python

-First, you need to install Python and Node.js on your computer.
+First, you need to install Python on your computer.
+This is required to install the PyTorch deep learning library to read the screenshots.

 1. Go to the official Python website (https://www.python.org/downloads/).
 2. Download the latest version of Python.
 3. When you install Python, make sure to check the box that says "Add Python to PATH".
 This is very important.
-4. Go to the official Node.js website (https://nodejs.org/en/download/).
-5. Download and install the latest LTS version of Node.js.
-6. To check if Python and Node.js are installed correctly, open a program called "Terminal" or "Command Prompt" and type these commands, then press Enter:
+4. To check if Python is installed correctly, open a program called "Terminal" or "Command Prompt" and type this command, then press Enter:

     python --version
-    node --version

 ---

-Step 1: Install Dependencies

-The installation is a three-step process.
-First, you will install the main deep learning library (PyTorch), then you will install the remaining backend and frontend dependencies.

-Step 1a: Choose and Install PyTorch
+Step 1: Install PyTorch

 You have two options for installing PyTorch.
 Using a GPU is highly recommended for performance.
+(NVIDIA Only)

 * Performance Note: Using a CPU is the most compatible option, but it is much slower.
-For a batch of 200 characters, processing can take up to 2 hours on a CPU versus 20 minutes on a GPU.
+For a batch of 200 characters, processing can take up to 1 and a half on a CPU versus 15 minutes on a GPU.

 ---